 The question of whether our salvation is eternally secure or not is a hugely important one as a wrong understanding could have eternal consequences.
 While there are many scriptures that point to “eternal security”, there are also many that state that we must endure to the end.
 The key to answering this question comes when we don’t engage in an either-or debate but, rather, engage the scriptures as Bereans.
 When we do, we will find that not only does the question assume a dichotomy, but also that the resolution comes when we understand that both are indeed true.

-The doctrine of “once saved, always saved” (OSAS) is one of the most dangerous false doctrines, as it teaches that — no matter what we do, say or think — we can never “lose our salvation”.
-This includes denying Jesus, which is contrary to Matthew 10:33 but justified by verses such as Ephesians 1:13 which says that we are “sealed with that Holy Spirit of promise”, and John 10:28 which says that no man can pluck us out of Jesus’ hand.
+The doctrine of “once saved, always saved” (OSAS) is one of the most dangerous false doctrines, as it teaches that, no matter what we do, say or think — including denying Jesus, which is contrary to Matthew 10:33 — we can never “lose our salvation”.
+This doctrine is justified by verses such as Ephesians 1:13 which says that we are “sealed with that Holy Spirit of promise”, and John 10:28 which says that no man can pluck us out of Jesus’ hand.
 Of course, these two reassuring scriptures are true, but — and it’s an important but — we still have free will and can choose to walk away from God, just as Esau did when sold his birthright.

 And Esau said, Behold, I am at the point to die: and what profit shall this birthright do to me?
 And Jacob said, Swear to me this day; and he sware unto him: and he sold his birthright unto Jacob.
 Then Jacob gave Esau bread and pottage of lentiles; and he did eat and drink, and rose up, and went his way: thus Esau despised his birthright.
 (Genesis 25:32-34)